Shashikant-15/Unit-Intergration-Test-Assignment-Part3/README.md

 # Executing the Test Cases
 Open the project in Intellij Idea

-1.Execute the test cases for the CompanyValidation class 2.Execute the test cases for the EmailValidation Class 3.Execute the test cases for the EmployeeValidation Class
+1. Execute the test cases for the CompanyValidation class
+2. Execute the test cases for the EmailValidation Class
+3. Execute the test cases for the EmployeeValidation Class